vike-photon

 "prod": "vike build && node ./dist/server/index.mjs"

-Photon includes a built-in server that supports basic features like SSR.
-If you need additional server functionalities (e.g. file uploads or API routes), see Server.
+By default, Photon uses a built-in server that supports basic features like SSR.
+If you need additional server functionalities (e.g. file uploads or API routes), then create your own server.

 Server

-Photon includes a built-in server that supports basic features like SSR.
+By default, Photon uses a built-in server that supports basic features like SSR.
 If you need additional server functionalities (e.g. file uploads or API routes), then create your own server:

 // pages/+config.js